KDE/krita/libs/resources/NOTES.md

  * initial filling of the database
  * folder storage class
  * tag loading from desktop files`
+ * updating the cache db with changes done directly on the resources folder

 DOING

- * updating the cache db with changes done directly on the resources folder
+ * Database explorer ui

 TODO